 OK, it’s not about Buhay Hong Kong.
 Let’s talk about Friendster.
 (I did talk about it before.)

 It seems that many are asking why can’t I add newly found acquaintances here in Friendster.
 I don’t add everyone who requests; it does not mean that if you have a thousand contacts, you are the friendliest of them all.
-Neither do someone who has two friends in the list is the one shunned away by everybody.
+Neither does someone who has two friends on the list is the one shunned away by everybody.

-I also delete friends who are either away for so long, posting no photos, using undesirable graphics or simply failing to keep up with our communication.
-My rough estimate is that the saturation point is around 200 contacts, which is still less than the other list I made at my web site, many of friends listed there are not part of Friendster family.
+I also delete friends who are either away for so long, posting no photos, using undesirable graphics, or simply failing to keep up with our communication.
+My rough estimate is that the saturation point is around 200 contacts, which is still less than the other list I made at my website, many of the friends listed there are not part of the Friendster family.
 We have many friends but we can’t just enumerate them all.
-So my latest count of 361, which includes former officemates, school mates, pen pals and people I met in Hong Kong, it is still way below the total number.
+So my latest count of 361, which includes former officemates, schoolmates, pen-pals, and people I met in Hong Kong, it is still way below the total number.

 Here are some informal rules that regulate my account.
 Don’t take them too seriously:

 1. Must have a real profile photo – It’s ok to have bf/gf in the background, not a sci-fi character, or text graphics.
 Having a celebrity pic shows one’s obsession or insecurity.

 2. Must be logged in at least once a week – Constant “more than 3 weeks” does not provide me with relevant updates.
 That’s what Friendster is for, getting to know more about your friends than looking for new ones.
 Wait, just logging in does not make sense either.
 Must do any of the following: post blog, post photos, post bulletin.

 3. Must be able to express themselves through post blogs – Can be grammatically wrong (I do have these) or have spelling mistakes (ditto).
 What’s important is to be able to express themselves in an interesting way without being too offensive through gossip, deceit, and other controversies.